 Thick ginger hair?
 Pale skin?
 A rich dress covered in pearls?

 There is a good chance that whatever image you have in your mind is at least partly inspired by the Armada Portrait.

 The Armada Portrait of Elizabeth I is arguably the most recognisable depiction of the Tudor queen.
 However, while many people know the image, few people realise that there is not just one version of this iconic work.

 There are, in fact, three surviving ‘Armada’ portraits of Elizabeth I: the painting displayed at the Queen’s House in Greenwich; the version in the Woburn Abbey Collection; and a third, partly cut-down version at the National Portrait Gallery in London.

-Now, for the first time, these three different portraits will be displayed in public together at the free exhibition Faces of a Queen.
+In 2020, these three different portraits were displayed in public together for the very first time at the free exhibition Faces of a Queen.

 However, seeing them together at the Queen's House raises some intriguing questions.
 Why are there multiple versions of the same portrait?
 Is one the ‘original’ and the others copies?
 And did the same artist paint all three?

 Why are there three versions of the Armada Portrait?

 All three versions of the painting commemorate the most famous battle of Elizabeth I’s reign: the defeat of the Spanish Armada in 1588.
 The portrait shows Elizabeth in triumph, with the storm-lashed Spanish fleet behind her on the right and the English ships sailing through calm seas on the left.